-- Will the data transfer be unidirectional or bidirectional?
-It is determined by the requirements of data needing to be pushed or pulled from the CRM in relations to other external systems.
+- It is determined by the requirements of data needing to be pushed or pulled from the CRM in relations to other external systems.
 If one scenario is needed it is unidirectional…if both are required it is bidirectional.

-- The data could be for view only or dynamic, current or historical (i.e. orders vs. shipments), change conditions (i.e. credit hold, create records (i.e. sales quote conversion to sales order).
+- The data could be for view only or dynamic, current or historical (i.e. orders vs. shipments), or change conditions (i.e. credit hold, create records (i.e. sales quote conversion to sales order).
 These factors will help decide the method of transfer.

-- What is the cost of the data transfer?
-Securing a permanent integration point tends to add additional cost to the data transfer.
-Also, a hidden cost of the integration is the customization of the CRM needed to sufficiently display the imported data as well as any processes/workflows created for trigger points.
+- Securing a permanent integration point tends to add additional cost to the data transfer.
+Also, a hidden cost of the integration is the customization of the CRM needed to sufficiently display the imported data as well as any workflows created for trigger points.

 - Web Services (ReST or SOAP) – used when APIs are not available and for data transfer for CTI integration